Ye2018/14_product_crud/01_bad/log.md

 + $_COOKIE
 + etc

+Those super globals are important since they contains parameter can be used in the code to establish the complete logic.
+Usually, those information are organized in the form of associated array.

 ## Uploading Files such as an image

 First of all, in the html page, we will have the form like: